sap-tutorials/sap-build-apps/tutorials/codejam-events-process-1-bah/codejam-events-process-1-bah.md

 ### Tour SAP Build artifacts
-IN addition to the event artifacts in the SAP Business Accelerator Hub, there are many SAP Build-related artifacts, especially for SAP Build Process Automation.
+In addition to the event artifacts in the SAP Business Accelerator Hub, there are many SAP Build-related artifacts, especially for SAP Build Process Automation.

 #### Pre-Built Content
-One of the greatest features of SAP Build Process Automation is that it comes with thousands of templates for automating SAP_relatted processes.
+One of the greatest features of SAP Build Process Automation is that it comes with thousands of templates for automating SAP-related processes.

 In the menu header of the SAP Business Accelerator Hub, click **SAP Build**.

 ![Exploring SAP Build](build1.jpg)

 This will show hundreds of tiles for templates or SDKs that can be used in SAP Build Process Automation.
-These lead to documentation to these assets – if you want to use them, a similar list appears inside SAP Build in the SAP Build Store, where you quickly create projects based on these templates.
+These lead to documentation for these assets – if you want to use them, a similar list appears inside SAP Build in the SAP Build Store, where you quickly create projects based on these templates.

 Enter **service orders** in the search box, and click the tile **Mass Creation of Maintenance Service Orders**.

 ![Mass Creation of Maintenance Service Orders](build2.jpg)

-You will get a page about these specific template.
+You will get a page about this specific template.

 - **Overview:** Explains the use case and high-level architecture of the template

 - **Artifacts:** Lists all the assets contained within the project and what they are for

-- **Documentation:** Links to documentation, generally a PDF hat you can download
+- **Documentation:** Links to documentation, generally a PDF that you can download

 ![Mass Creation of Maintenance Service Orders documentation](build3.png)